MacBook Pro (Apple silicon): Design

-The 14 in and 16 in MacBook Pro models feature a thicker and more-squared design than their immediate Intel-based predecessors.
+The 14-inch and 16-inch MacBook Pro models feature a thicker and more-squared design than their immediate Intel-based predecessors.
 The keyboard features full-sized function keys, with the keyboard set in a "double anodized" black well.
 The MacBook Pro branding has been removed from the bottom of the display bezel and is engraved on the underside of the chassis instead.
 The models' appearance has been called reminiscent of the Titanium PowerBook G4 produced from 2001 to 2003.
 The models are available in silver or space gray finishes, similar to the previous Intel models.
 There was some criticism on social media that the MagSafe cable only came in silver and mismatched the space gray models.

 Reception

 Reception to the 2021 MacBook Pro was generally positive.
 Online reviewers such Justine Ezarik (iJustine), Emily Young of Linus Tech Tips and Marques Brownlee praised the new design, the larger function keys, the new screen and M1 Pro and M1 Max.
 The Verge gave the models a 9.5/10 score, praising the increased speed and battery life, improved displays and speakers, and the removal of the Touch Bar, but criticized memory upgrade costs as "absurd" and noted only Apple's own apps seemed optimized for the GPUs.

 iFixit gave the models a repairability score of 4/10, compared to just 1/10 for the Touch Bar MacBook Pro, saying that battery replacements are easier as it is no longer glued in, and the display as well as most ports are modular, though noted speakers are glued in and solid-state storage is permanently soldered (as before).

 Under realistic workloads, the 8 GB RAM model suffers from bottleneck issues compared to the 16 GB RAM model.
 In 2024, with the release of the M4 chip, Apple increased the base memory to 16 GB across all Mac models.